AKA is committed to driving consistently high standards of performance and professionalism in care and case management across the UK.

 Angela wrote about recovery and rehabilitation and highlighted the need to raise awareness of the services and protection available to people with brain injuries and their carers.

-Following her important contribution, AKA was invited to become a Parliamentary Review member.
+Following her important contribution, AKA was invited to become a Parliamentary Review member and part of the Leadership Council.

 This gives us a unique platform to discuss current and proposed legislation going through Parliament.
 We will attend members’ receptions at the House of Commons and have the opportunity to host our own event in the Commons or the Lords.